 The action I seek from the minister is simple: reform our criminal justice system so that these sorts of crimes are not commonplace in our communities.
 Criminal actions should be met with proportionate criminal consequences.
 Penalties for criminal activities are too weak in Victoria, and the government are seen as a joke.
-Work with your colleagues to empower Victoria Police to protect our communities instead of dismissing their legitimate concerns, because if you do not, what are the consequences - more businesses are broken into, more businesses are going to pack up shop because they cannot rely on the state to maintain a lawful and orderly society where they can operate a business in peace.
-It is a basic function of government to maintain law and order.
-We are not asking for anything special.
-This is core business of government that is clearly not being met.
+Work with your colleagues to empower Victoria Police to protect our communities instead of dismissing their legitimate concerns, because if you do not, what are the consequences?
+More businesses will be broken into and more businesses are going to pack up shop because they cannot rely on the state to maintain a lawful and orderly society where they can operate a business in peace.
+It is a basic function of government that is clearly not being met.
 My constituents of Ballarat are not unique.
 This happens right across the state and all too regularly.
 I hope the government does take action before another small business is broken into and decides it is all too hard and gives up.